TrueFiEng/useDApp/docs/source/core.rst

 - ``(string | Falsy)[]`` - encoded results or Falsy values if call didn't return yet or an error occured

-useFailableChainCall
+useRawCall
 =================

-Makes a call to a specific contract and returns the value or error if present.
+A low-level function that makes a call to a specific method of a specific contract and returns the value or error if present.
 The hook will cause the component to refresh whenever a new block is mined and the value is changed.

-Calls will be combined into a single multicall across all uses of  *useChainCall*, *useChainCalls*, *useFailableChainCall* and *useFailableChainCalls*.
+Calls will be combined into a single multicall across all uses of  *useChainCall*, *useChainCalls*, *useRawCall* and *useRawCalls*.
 It is recommended to use `useCall`_ where applicable instead of this method.

 *Parameters*